Building libc for UEFI¶

 $> ninja install

-to build the UEFI C library and lld
+We need clang to build the UEFI C library and lld to link UEFI PE

-executables, so we enable them in LLVM_ENABLE_PROJECTS
+executables, so we enable them in LLVM_ENABLE_PROJECTS.
+We then set

-to enable libc
+RUNTIMES_<triple>_LLVM_ENABLE_RUNTIMES to enable libc for the UEFI

 targets.